mirage/mirage-www/tmpl/wiki/hello-world.md

 #### Unix / MirageOS Stack with DHCP

 Next, let's try using the direct MirageOS network stack.
 It will be necessary to run these programs with `sudo` or as the root user, as they need direct access to a network device.
-We won't be able to contact them via the loopback interface on `127.0.0.1` either -- the stack will need to either obtain IP address information via DHCP, or it can be configured directly via the `--ipv4` configuration key.
+We won't be able to contact them via the loopback interface on `127.0.0.1` either—the stack will need to either obtain IP address information via DHCP, or it can be configured directly via the `--ipv4` configuration key.

 To configure via DHCP: